To select an infrastructure-as-a-service environment, you first need to know what IaaS features you want from a public cloud provider.

 Economic and strategic viability

-As Hewlett Packard Enterprise and VMware have demonstrated, having a lot of money and a recognized brand in the IT world is not enough to win the public IaaS war.
+As Hewlett Packard Enterprise and VMware have demonstrated, having a lot of money and a recognized brand in the IT world is not enough to win the public cloud infrastructure war.
 AWS, Google and Azure all started early in the cloud game and built a strong base of users.

 The small CSPs face a struggle for survival.
 Rackspace is exiting the public cloud market to focus more on management, which opens up the question of whether smaller CSPs are sustainable.
 IBM and Oracle are somewhat niche players, but Watson and databases, respectively, might provide cover for them.
 Meanwhile, CSPs like Alibaba and Huawei maintain a strong market presence in China.